Robert Half: History

-In addition to their main staffing line of business, RH also provides independent risk consulting, internal audit and information technology consulting services via its Protiviti subsidiary, which was founded in 2002 with the acquisition of former employees of Arthur Andersen.
-Since then, the group has grown from 700 to over 2,900 staff, and continues to be led by Andersen alumni.
+Robert Half also provides independent risk consulting, internal audit and information technology consulting services via its Protiviti subsidiary, founded in 2002 with the acquisition of former employees of Arthur Andersen.

-In 2003, the company was finally able to buy back the last of the few remaining independent franchise operations.
+In 2003, the company bought back the last of the few remaining independent franchise operations.

-In 2006, RH (through subsidiary Protiviti Inc.) acquired the assets of PG Lewis & Associates, a leading national provider of Data Forensics and Cyber Security services founded in 2003 by serial technology entrepreneur, Paul G. Lewis.
-Financial terms were not disclosed.
+In 2006, the company, through its subsidiary Protiviti Inc., acquired the assets of PG Lewis & Associates, a provider of data forensics and cybersecurity services founded in 2003.
+The financial terms were not disclosed.

-In April 2022, Robert Half moved its legal consulting service line to Protiviti, which allows Protiviti to expand its legal consulting practice.
-The service line supports clients with a broader range of legal, compliance, governance, technology, investigation and transaction-related business needs.
+In April 2022, Robert Half moved its legal consulting service line to Protiviti, allowing the subsidiary to expand its legal consulting practice.